Measuring the global gender gap

 Economic Participation and Opportunity

-In this subindex, the gap between women’s and men’s current access to education is captured through ratios of women to men in primary-, secondary- and tertiary-level education.
+This subindex captures the gap between women’s and men’s current access to education through ratios of women to men in primary-, secondary- and tertiary-level education.
 A longer-term view of the country’s ability to educate women and men in equal numbers is captured through the ratio of the female literacy rate to the male literacy rate.

 Health and Survival

 This subindex provides an overview of the differences between women’s and men’s health through the use of two indicators.
 The first is the sex ratio at birth, which aims specifically to capture the phenomenon of “missing women”, prevalent in many countries with a strong son preference.
 Second, we use the gap between women’s and men’s healthy life expectancy.
 This measure provides an estimate of the number of years that women and men can expect to live in good health by taking into account the years lost to violence, disease, malnutrition or other relevant factors.

 This subindex measures the gap between men and women at the highest level of political decision-making through the ratio of women to men in minister-level positions and the ratio of women to men in parliamentary positions.
 In addition, we include the ratio of women to men in terms of years in executive office (prime minister or president) for the last 50 years.
 A clear drawback in this category is the absence of any indicators capturing differences between the participation of women and men at local levels of government.
 Should such data become available at a globally comparative level in future years, it will be considered for inclusion in the Index.